tjparnell/biotoolbox/docs/apps/get_features.md

     With subfeatures enabled, write a BED12 (12-column BED) file.
     Otherwise, write a standard 6-column BED format file.

+- --sub

+    Optionally include all child subfeatures (exons) in the output when writing a BED format; this forces a BED12 output.
+This option is automatically enabled with GFF, GTF, or refFlat output.
+It has no effect with standard text.

 - --gff

     Write a GFF version 3 (GFF3) format output file.
 Subfeatures are